calibreapp/cli/CLI_COMMANDS.md

   * `--csv`: Outputs the results of the command in CSV format.,
   * `--from`: The start date to retrieve data from in the Year-Month-Day format (default: 7 days ago).,
   * `--to`: The end date to retrieve data from in the Year-Month-Day format (default: today).,
-  * `--30-day`: Get the last 30 days of metrics (without this flag, the to and from values will be used)
+  * `--30-day`: Get the last 30 days of metrics.
+Without this flag, CLI will use the to and from values.

 ### calibre site deploys [options]

-Print a list of deploys
+List all deployments for a Site.

 Flags: